The Dangers of Being an Ironworker in LA

 Cuts

 Did your skin encounter a sharp metal surface?
-Metal shears used to cut iron can cause a detrimental injury.
+Metal shears used to cut iron can be very dangerous.
 Ironworkers may lose hands or limbs from improperly handling equipment.
 Avoid cuts that could cause:

 • Infections